Reviews You Can Rely On

 Our Verdict

 Bowers & Wilkins are synonymous with high-quality audio.
 That's why we were excited to get a chance to put the Bowers & Wilkins Pi7 S2 to the test and hear how good their audio can sound.
-We thought that surely because of their price, these would be the best earbuds on the market.
+We thought that surely, because of their price, these would be among the highest-scoring earbuds.
 To say we were disappointed is an understatement.
-While the buds do sound decent, for being one of the most expensive options on the market, they didn't stand out as exceptional when compared to the rest of our lineup.
+While the buds do sound decent, for being one of the most expensive options on the market, they didn't stand out as exceptional compared to the rest of our lineup.
 Aside from ok sound quality, the user experience left us wanting more with no EQ tunability and an elementary set of functions.
 Noise-cancellation is extremely subpar, performing worse with ANC on than some of our earbuds that don't have ANC, and battery life was the worst that we tested of any earbud.
 If you want great-sounding wireless earbuds, there are better options out there.

 REASONS TO BUY